 1866: Horror at Sea – the loss of the SS London

 Samuel Plimsoll, a now largely-forgotten hero, devoted much of his life to improving safety at sea.
 One of the disasters that most focussed public opinion on the need for this was the loss in 1866, in horrific circumstances, of the SS London.
 The catastrophe also casts an interesting spotlight on Victorian values and behaviour in extremis…

 Click here to read about this major maritime disaster…

 The French Navy in Korea, 1866

-The savage martyrdom of missionaries and Korean Christians in 1866 was to trigger a punitive expedition by the French Navy that was to mark the end of Korea’s long centuries as “The Hermit Kingdom”.
+The savage persecution and martyrdom of missionaries and large numbers of Korean Christians in 1866 was to trigger a punitive expedition by the French Navy that was to mark the end of Korea’s long centuries as “The Hermit Kingdom”.
 And it was to be followed by a long and deadly struggle between a beautiful and ruthless Queen and her cruel and unscrupulous father-in-law, the power behind the throne.